-The VISIR spectrometer offers a high resolution long-slit (HR) mode for 3 passbands centered in the wavelengths of the [H2_S4], [NeII] and [H2_S1] lines, using the respective order-sorting filters.
+The regular long-slit mode (HR) is available in three passbands centred on the transitons of the [H2_S4], [NeII] and [H2_S1] lines using order-sorting filters.
 Table 2 lists the details of wavelength ranges covered as well as sensitivities.
-It is foreseen that further filters will be commissioned for the high resolution long-slit mode in the future.
-The entire wavelength range between 7.7 and 24.0 μ m is accessible with the high resolution cross-dispersed (HRX) mode, using a 4" long slit.
+A minimum flux in an emission line below 10^{-16} W/m2/arcsec2 can be achieved with the 1" slit.
+This value corresponds to an approximate sensitivity limit around 1 Jy in the continuum.
+It is foreseen that additional filters will be commissioned for the high resolution long-slit mode in the future.
+The high resolution cross-dispersed mode (HRX) accesses the entire wavelength range between 7.7 and $24.0 \,\mu\text{m}$ using a short 4" "long" slit.

-The ETC offers the possibility to take into account the earth motion to predict the observed wavelength of a given line depending on the foreseen date and time of observations.
+We would like to make the user aware that the ESO ETC offers the possibility to take into account the earth motion to predict the observed wavelength of a given line depending on the foreseen date and time of observations.
 In particular, this feature allows to determine the dates when the emission line under study would appear at the same wavelength as a sky line.
 A more detailed analysis can be done using ESO's SKYCALC Sky Model Calculator5.